sazzad1779-dev/Life_Learning/RAG/readme.md

 - Stores high-dimensional vectors representing the chunks.
 - Supports fast similarity searches using methods like Hierarchical Navigable Small World (HNSW), k-Nearest Neighbors (KNN), and FAISS.

+#### Retrieval
+When a user query enters the system, it must also be converted into an embedding or vector representation.
+The same model must be used for both the document and query embedding to ensure uniformity between the two.

+Once the query is converted into an embedding, the system compares the query embedding with the document embeddings.
+It identifies and retrieves chunks whose embeddings are most similar to the query embedding, using measures such as cosine similarity and Euclidean distance.

+These chunks are considered to be the most relevant to the user’s query.

+#### Generation
+The retrieved text chunks, along with the initial user query, are fed into a language model.
+The algorithm will use this information to generate a coherent response to the user’s questions through a chat interface.